Frequently Asked Questions about the MBA

 Q: How can students manage graduate studies with busy work schedules?

 A: Because our courses are offered in seven-week sessions, students find it easier to plan business activities accordingly.
-Some of our courses are offered on-line in addition to regular face-to-face instruction, which offers some flexibility.
+Most of our courses are offered in a hybrid format, which offers some flexibility.
 Also, our program is not a cohort program.
 Students may stop out for a session during busy travel seasons or peak workload periods.

 Q: What is the tuition?

-A: Each course is 3 credits.
+A: Each course is three credits.
 For tuition information, click here.